alan-turing-institute/defoe/docs/nls_demo_examples/nls_demo_individual_queries.md

  hdfs dfs -getmerge /user/at003/rosa/nls_demo.csv nls_demo.csv
 ```

-* Read [pages as Dataframes to HDFS](https://github.com/alan-turing-institute/defoe/blob/master/defoe/hdfs/queries/keysearch_by_year.py) file and do a keysentence search - group by year
+* Read pages as Dataframes from HDFS CSV file and do a [keysentence search] https://github.com/alan-turing-institute/defoe/blob/master/defoe/hdfs/queries/keysearch_by_year.py)  - group by year
 Important: in hdfs_data.txt we have to indicate the HDFS file that we want to read from: --> hdfs:///user/at003/rosa/<NAME OF THE HDFS FILE>.txt

 ```bash